maneeshs/hybrid/index.md

 <dl>
 <dt>Non-disruptive updates</dt>
 <dd>A non-disruptive update does not affect your environment, your running applications, or your users' access to your applications.
-This update type does not require case-by-case approval and will be applied during the preapproved, available maintenance windows that you set from the System Updates page.</dd>
+This update type does not require case-by-case approval and will be applied during the preapproved, available maintenance windows that you set from the System Updates page.
+<p>**Note**: Some platform services might require that at least one non-disruptive change window be defined during a set of predetermined time-slots at the service's discretion.
+Please check the service description for each dedicated service deployed to your environment.</p></dd>
 <dt>Disruptive updates</dt>
 <dd>A disruptive update might affect your environment, running applications, or your users' access to your applications.
 You must schedule and approve each of these maintenance updates within the allotted 21-day maintenance window.
 You can select the suggested deployment date and time, the option for any of your preapproved windows, or you can open the calendar to select three specific dates and times for IBM to choose from when scheduling the update.</dd>
 </dl>